 There are two ways to enable the

 SPI0 hardware interface permanently.
-I prefer to edit the
+I prefer to edit the hardware configuration file

 I found the following bit in the file.